ptcrealitylab/vuforia-spatial-robotic-addon/interfaces/MIR100/README.md

 These instructions will explain how to setup the Kinetic AR robotic addons and tools.
 You will have to clone or download the code for the VST repositories as explained later.

+This tutorial is based on the interface built for an [MIR100](https://www.mobile-industrial-robots.com/en/solutions/robots/mir100/) Automated Guided Vehicle.
+But can be adapted to any other robot.
+The MIR example makes use of a Rest API and WebSockets in order to communicate with the AGV.
+You will need to adapt the code to be able to communicate with your specific hardware.

 #### Prerequisites

 The robot you want to use needs a remote connection and you need to understand the communication protocols involved to: